Rafnuss/GeoLocator-DP/pages/datapackage.md

 toc: true
 ---

 The metadata is critical for describing your dataset and making your record findable.
 The metadata associated with a GeoLocator DP are expressed in the `datapackage.json` file.
-It follows the [Data Package](https://datapackage.org/standard/data-package/) specifications together with [Movebank Study Attributes]([https://www.movebank.org/cms/movebank-content/studies-page#study_details]).
-Properties indicated with `*` are required (i.e. cannot be empty).

-We only require minimal metadata to be able to [upload the data on Zenodo](https://help.zenodo.org/docs/deposit/about-records/), [create a study page on Movebank](https://www.movebank.org/cms/movebank-content/studies-page) or [Upload on GBIF](https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile#metadata-elements), but we strongly encourage entering as many of the fields as possible.
+It follows exactly the [Data Package](https://datapackage.org/standard/data-package/).

+This definition of the metadata map directly Zenodo metadata structure, which follows [DataCite Metadata Schema](https://datacite-metadata-schema.readthedocs.io/).
+Note that we map datapackage [`contributors`](https://datapackage.org/standard/data-package/#contributors) to [`creator`](https://datacite-metadata-schema.readthedocs.io/en/4.6/properties/creator/) (and not [`contributor`](https://datacite-metadata-schema.readthedocs.io/en/4.6/properties/contributor/)).

+In addition, to allow export of a geolocator data package to [Movebank](https://www.movebank.org/), we add some of the specifications from [Movebank Study Attributes]([https://www.movebank.org/cms/movebank-content/studies-page#study_details]).

+{:.alert .alert-info style="padding-left: 32px;"}

+- Properties indicated with `*` are required: you'll need to provide a values
+- Properties described as **Computed** can (and should) be computed automatically from the content of the datapacakge.
+Even if required, these values don't need to be provided manually.
+These are located at the end of the page.
+- The properties are listed by order of priority/importance.